-Problem 4: Make the directory hw1/a4.
-From the system file /usr/share/dict/words that we discussed in class, I have created the file ~phys210/hw1/prob4/words.
-The file contains a list of "words" (mostly genuine English words-for the purposes of this question, any entry in the file will be deemed a "word"), one per line.
+Problem 3: Make the directory hw1/a3.
+From the system file /usr/share/dict/words that we discussed in class, I have created the file ~phys210/hw1/prob3/words.
+This file, hereafter referred to simply as words, contains a list of "words" (mostly genuine English words-for the purposes of this question, any entry in the file will be deemed a "word"), one per line.
 Also, note that "alphabetical" below means "in the same order as the entries appear in the file".